jcaillon/valet/docs/content/docs/030.test-commands/_index.md

 valet self test -i my-test-suite
 ```

+{{< callout type="info" >}}
+Some additional information about the test execution:

+- Each test suite is executed in a separate subshell.
+- Each test script is executed in a separate subshell (within the subshell of the test suite).

+This allow you to modify the shell as you wish in the hooks and test implementation without impacting the other tests.
+{{< /callout >}}

 ## 🪝 Test hooks

 In addition to the test scripts, you can create other specific scripts which will be source'd at different time during the tests execution: